 We hope that the work we do not only gets compensation for our injured clients, but forces drug companies to do everything they can, to make sure the drugs they sell are safe.
 If you think you or a loved one has been injured by dangerous drugs, contact the Overholt Law Firm, PC at 910-798-5900 or toll free at 800-381-9120 or by e-mail.

-If malpractice has occurred, we strive to ensure that our clients receive fair compensation for their injuries.
 Please contact the Overholt Law Firm, PC today for further information about our firm and how we can help you.